Template-driven or reactive forms in Angular

 }

-, and we can even drop the banana in the box syntax and work with one-way-databinding since the valueChanges
+Now we can create a ViewModel for that and even drop the banana in the box syntax and work with one-way-databinding since the valueChanges

 of the (by angular) generated form